-Where ancient Sámi culture meets pristine wilderness and the Northern Lights dance across infinite skies
+Where Siberian forest birds meet ancient Sámi culture under the dancing Northern Lights

 There’s something almost mystical about standing on the shores of Lake Inari at twilight, watching the last rays of Arctic sun paint the lake surrounding in shades that I never saw before.